nubificus/bima/README.md

 so there is no compatibility with other container runtimes.

 - `FROM`: this is not taken into account at the current implementation, but we plan to add support for.
 - `COPY`: this works as in Dockerfiles.
 At this moment, only a single copy operation per "instruction" (think one copy per line).
+These files are copied inside the image's `rootfs`, which is then passed to the unikernel as a block device and mounted under `/data` directory.
-- `LABEL`: All LABEL "instructions" are added as annotations to the Container image.
+- `LABEL`: all LABEL "instructions" are added as annotations to the Container image.
 They are also added to a special `urunc.json` inside the container's rootfs.

 Due to the tight coupling between bima and urunc, the few annotations that are required for urunc to work, are also required by bima.